-Beginning in August of 2002, the Conference of Major Superiors of Men (CMSM) embarked upon a long-term program of education and accountability, which honors and fulfills the standards set forth by the United States Conference of Catholic Bishops (USCCB) in their landmark document, the Charter for the Protection of Children and Young People and applied in the Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons, which became particular law for the United States when the Norms received a recognitio from the Holy See in 2006.
+In August 2002, at its annual National Assembly, the Conference of Major Superiors of Men (CMSM) embarked upon a long-term program of education and accountability to honor and fulfill the standards set forth by the United States Conference of Catholic Bishops (USCCB) in the landmark document, the Charter for the Protection of Children and Young People and applied in the Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons, which became particular law for the United States when the Norms received a recognitio from the Holy See in 2006.

 - Mechanisms to respond promptly to any allegation of sexual abuse.